Sarosim/2048/README.md

 3. provide a harmonic colour experience, while keeping the original idea of changing tile colour with increasing tile value. --> Generating the colours by a code helped achieve it.
 4. build in the opportunity of undoing in case of accidentially sliding tiles to unwanted direction or bad luck with random tile position or value when getting a new tile.
 Especially when it results in game over. --> specifically tested by generating game over situations, works well.

+## Defensive testing - MEG ATIRNI + BELEIRNI

+I tested unexpected user behaviour - tried to misbehave.
+One of the interesting findings was that pressing arrow buttons very fast resulted in starting moves before the previous move has finished, therefore game tile elements got undefined position styles ('gt-position-style-undefined-undefined'), therefore were positioned off-grid.
+I introduced a 'readyStatus' boolean to practically switch off listening to user input whilest animating tile moves.

 # Deployment